 Most off-the-shelf mouse remedies involve the use of a food product, whether it’s a flavored poison or a smear of peanut butter on a mechanical trap.
 Pets and small children are notorious for eating first and asking questions later, so DIY baits and traps are unacceptable solutions for a lot of families.

 Professionals have a more comprehensive array of tools and strategies.
 They have the knowledge and equipment to place professional-grade baits and traps directly on heavily trafficked mouse “highways” that are inaccessible to children and pets.

 How Do Professionals Get Rid of Mice?

-If we told you, we’d have to kill you—just kidding—most of what a pest professional does is common sense stuff, but it’s informed by technical education and an experienced eye.
+Most of what a pest professional does to get rid of mice is common sense stuff, but it’s informed by technical education and an experienced eye.
 Go Green technicians use Integrated Pest Management (IPM) tactics jointly developed by the EPA and pest industry specialists.
 IPM methods are the result of decades of research and field testing, and IPM-certified technicians are trained in their use.